ClickCease Growing Plants Around Pools | Arborist Now - Arborist Now

 Versatile Planting Options

 With container gardening, you can switch plants seasonally or try different combinations.
-Hardy plants like Agave, Lavender, and dwarf palms thrive in sunny poolside spots, while evergreen shrubs add year-round greenery.
+Hardy plants like agave, lavender, and dwarf palms thrive in sunny poolside spots, while evergreen shrubs add year-round greenery.

 Choosing Durable Containers